Tree-sitter

 To instead target a region between two nodes, use the @start / @start.before and @end / @end.after captures.
 If multiple nodes match one of these captures, the “innermost” match will be used (e.g. if matching a series of keywords using @start, the last matched will be used, and if using @end, the first matched will be used).

-The Tree-sitter library itself does not provide any concrete predicates.
-Instead, there are a few commonly-agreed upon predicates used by several tools and applications.
-Nova implements these as well as many custom predicates which facilitate its features.
+The Tree-sitter library itself does not provide any concrete predicates or directives.
+Instead, there are a few commonly-agreed upon ones which are utilized by several tools and applications.
+Nova implements these, as well as a number of custom ones to facilitate its features.

 (#eq? @attr "border:")